kyoung/trek/PMO.md

   - [x] Ensure inventory is managed
   - [x] Firing a torpedo without a target needs to be addressed/disabled
 - [x] Ensure that jumping to warp would allow you to evade a torpedo
-- [x] Have torpedoes send out notices to anyone looking at a target that they're about to hit
+- [x] Have torpedoes send out notices to anyone looking at a target that they"re about to hit
 - [x] On torpedo hit, have every screen show damage
 - [x] When you destroy a target, have it blow up in displays
-  - [x] There's a bug with stations getting hit where they seem to all disapear
+  - [x] There"s a bug with stations getting hit where they seem to all disapear
   - [x] How do stations process damage?

 ## v 0.9 [COMPLETE]
 - [x] Ops Love
-  - [x] Transporters don't seem to be working
+  - [x] Transporters don"t seem to be working
   - [x] Crews en-route to destinations should be displayed as such
   - [-] ... make more awesome?